manit-tree/token/README.md

 # Token.js

 JavaScript library to create and validate token.
-Inspired by JSON Web Token.
+Inspired by JSON Web Token but simpler.

 ## Token formula